Proptech: A new approach to lettings

 Despite a dip in investments across the globe in 2020 when the pandemic struck, the sector is now booming as the property industry recognised the benefit of having systems in place to facilitate remote and hybrid working models in the wake of the pandemic.

 The possibility of the world’s largest asset - property - performing at maximum efficiency is extremely appealing to investors all over the world, and they know technology is the most direct route to this lucrative goal.

-Technological advancement should be seen as a positive by High Street agents.
-With the largest global and UK agencies accepting, adopting and innovating their offerings through technology, change is no longer just a suggestion but a firm reality for the modern day letting or estate agent.
+High street agents should see technological advancement as a positive.
+With the largest global and UK agencies accepting, adopting, and innovating their offerings through technology, change is no longer just a suggestion but a firm reality for the modern day letting or estate agent.